-- 6.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the council and are included here for completeness. - 6.2 The council has guaranteed up to a maximum of £1m to the Local Authority Mortgage Scheme.
-This guarantee was for a period of 5 years and is due to end in April 2019.
-This scheme is designed to help increase the supply of affordable housing (which is a strategic priority of the council), and to help the local housing market and thereby the local economy.
+- 6.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the council and are included here for completeness. - 6.2 The council has not held any loan commitments or financial guarantees since April 2019, and has no plans to undertake any new commitments or guarantees in the period of this strategy.